foreverfl/docker-translated/docs/get-started/introduction/_index.md

 ---
 title: Introduction
+keywords:
+  - get started
+  - getting started
-keywords: get started, getting started, how to get started
+  - how to get started
 weight: 30
 description: |
   Get started with Docker.
 You'll learn about Docker Desktop, developing with